5hipp/5hipp/README.md

-- 👋 Hi, I’m @Shippp
+- 👋 Hi, I’m @5hipp
-- 👀 I’m interested in Computer Forensics and Security
+- 👀 I’m studying Computer Forensics and Security
 - 🌱 I’m currently learning Java and C#
 - 📫 How to reach me on Twitter @lxr